tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 MongoDB/操作指南/管理实例/调整实例可用区_intl_en.md

 AZ modification doesn't affect instance billing.

 ## Notes
-AZ modification may lead to primary-replica switch and a momentary disconnection of about 10 seconds; therefore, proceed during the off-peak hours of your business.
+AZ modification may lead to primary-replica switch and a momentary disconnection for about 10 seconds; therefore, proceed during the off-peak hours of your business.

 ## Instructions
 - All attributes, configurations, and connection addresses of the instance will stay unchanged after AZ modification.
 The private IP of the database will change after network switch, so you need to reconnect to the instance.